-Founded as Activehours by Ram Palaniappan in 2012, Earnin began as a startup in Silicon Valley.
-It’s raised $190 million in venture funding from big name investors like Andreessen Horowitz and Spark Cap.
+Founded as Activehours by Ram Palaniappan in 2013, Earnin began as a startup in Silicon Valley.
+It’s raised $190 million in venture funding from big name investors like Andreessen Horowitz and Spark Capital.
 Earnin is used by employees at over 50,000 companies and hires more than 100 workers to support its service.

 - Choose your own “tip” amount: Besides, charging interest, personal loans may charge a variety of fees for things like origination and prepayment, but Earnin does not.
 Instead, it gives you the option to leave a tip every time you use the app.
 You get to choose that amount, too, and it can be $0.

 - Can help prevent overdrafts: If you sign up for Earnin’s Balance Shield feature, you’ll get an alert every time your checking account balance gets low, and can have an optional Cash Out up to $100 directed to the low account.
 While Balance Shield is free like the rest of the app, a minimum $1.50 tip is required to keep the Cash Out feature enabled once it’s already been used.

 - Can negotiate medical bills on your behalf: Health Aid is an Earnin feature that can help negotiate your medical bills to a lower price.
 Once you upload a picture of a bill, an Earnin employee will reach out to the healthcare facility and negotiate payment for you.

 - Offers cash-back rewards: You can enroll your credit or debit card in Earnin’s Cash Back Rewards program.
 By doing so, you may earn between 1% and 10% cash back at select restaurants and stores.
 Currently, the app is only compatible with Visa, Mastercard and American Express.